image/svg+xml Checkov home

 Using AND/OR Logic

-The Bridgecrew platform allows you to combine definition blocks using AND/OR operators.
+The Prisma Cloud platform allows you to combine definition blocks using AND/OR operators.

 • The top-level logical operator is the first key below "definition" (and not an item in a collection).
 Most policies will start with an and or or key here, with multiple conditions nested within that.